 What is a Dabba?

 A Dabba is simply a tiffin box carrying home-cooked food, which is to be delivered from the home to a person to his office or school.
 A dabbawala is a person who takes home-cooked food from your home to your office or school.

-The dabbas or the lunch boxes have a color-coding scheme that ensures that it reaches the right destination.
+The dabbas or the lunch boxes have a color-coding scheme that ensures it reaches the right destination.

 The structure of this organization is pretty flat.
 It has just three levels.
-Firstly the governing body, second-team lead, and third the dabbawallas themselves.

 Everyone is an equal shareholder in the organization.
 There are no bosses, and the earnings are equally divided.